Chie Satonaka: Reception

 Chie Satonaka has been identified by Kat Bailey from US Gamer and Leigh Alexander from Polygon as their favorite character.
 Alexander cited Chie's final Social Link sequence where she "realises that dedicating yourself to personal growth is cowardice, and that it's all meaningless unless you turn around and start fighting — start /using/ this strength you've amassed."
 Robert Boyd, creator of Breath of Death VII and Cthulhu Saves the World, ranked Chie as the second best "JRPG warrior heroine."
 He justified the ranking by saying that she "kicks things to death" and called her a "great foil to the main character’s best friend, Yosuke."
 Chie was named GamesRadar's favourite Persona 4 character.
-Kotaku's Mike Fahey called Chie his favourite Persona 4 character and discussed "swoon[ing] over" her.
+Kotaku's Mike Fahey called Chie as his favourite Persona 4 character and discussed "swoon[ing] over" her.
 Kotaku's Kirk Hamilton felt that Persona 4 featured more depth to its characters than its predecessor Persona 3.
 The writer cited Chie's "fear for her friend Yukiko and desire to be seen as feminine" as an example of this.
-He also compared her to Velma Dinkley from Scooby-Doo, Where Are You!
+Play regarded her as an example of positive writing in regards of female characters and wanted her to see her in more video games besides Persona 4.
+The character's fighting style involving kung fu also received praise by Futaman as it highlights her bright personality comparable to Princess Arena from Dragon Quest IV: The Guided Ones.

 Critical reception to both of Chie's English voice actresses have been mixed.
 While reviewing Persona 4, IGN's Jeff Haynes felt that Tracey Rooney's delivery as Chie sounded at times like a 30-year-old woman instead of a teenager.
 Reviewing the same game, RPGamer's Michael Cunningham felt that Rooney felt "a little stiff" during battle lines, but was fine elsewhere.
 While Kotaku's Kirk Hamilton was initially reluctant about Erin Fitzgerald while reviewing Persona 4 Golden, he eventually grew to like her.
 VG247's Johnny Cullen expressed excitement at the prospect of Chie's playability in Persona 4 Arena.
 In reviewing Persona 4 Golden, Destructoid's Dale North revealed he was not a fan of Fitzgerald's voice, due in part to the fact that he preferred Yui Horie, Chie's Japanese voice actress.
 RPGamer's senior reviews editor Adriaan den Oueden's initial impressions of Fitzgerald in his review of the same game were positive.
 She was also listed as the 10th best Persona character by Kimberley Wallace from Game Informer who commented "Chie remains one of the most likable characters to date".
+RPGFan agreed, regarding her as the best love interest from the entire game and that, while the Yu Narukami is a blank state due the handling of the game, the options given by the player make the two look as the best couple as the player can often support the heroine.
 IGN also listed her as the eighth best Persona character, praising her upbeat personality and her interests.